dickeyf/openshift-aws-install/readme.md

 * Only activate the repositories for Openshift Enterprise
 * Install the required RPMs
 * Setup Docker storage backend to use the EBS block device
+* Docker-Machine installed on your developer workstation (If you need to push docker images)

 Before proceeding, you will have to copy the AWS host's ssh private to this directory in a filename named `id_rsa`.
 This will allow the scripts to login on the hosts.